 And finally in his old age must arm himself to face the dragon, the wyrm, which is laying his kingdom to waste.

 Er… well, not, actually.

-We finally got a bit of hope in that July 2005 interview that we may eventually get at least something more on Grindelwald than we had to date.
+We finally got a bit of hope in that July 2005 interview that we might eventually get at least something more on Grindelwald than we had up to that date.

 In fact, I believed that much of Dumbledore’s continuing pleasure in that card may well have been precisely because so it tickled him to see himself painted as the sort of dashing “action hero” that he so manifestly was not.
 In fact, I still think so.

 As to the people who considered him possibly the greatest wizard of modern times; I rather thought that evaluation was more likely to be a perception of greatness in the manner of a Winston Churchill, or at the very least an Albert Einstein or a Stephen Hawking.
 This is not a distinction that is necessarily a quality accessible to the perceptions of 12-year-old boys.
 For that matter, the fact that he had already been offered the post Minister of Magic three times before he was even appointed Headmaster, tends to suggest to me that his backers were people like Griselda Marchbanks who had encountered him around 1899, and had been singing his praises ever since.
 His run-in with Grindelwald had nothing to do with it.

 Regardless, it seems transparently evident that the puffery on that card, namely the assertion that Dumbledore is believed by many people to be the greatest wizard in modern times, was certainly not based upon his role in VoldWar I. Indeed, in light of the revelations of DHs we can no longer be sure he even played a public role in VoldWar I.